kmj-99/kotlin/docs/code_authoring_and_core_review.md

   - Their responsibility is to ensure that the change in the corresponding subsystem makes sense: it is consistent with the rest of the subsystem, is tested and/or documented accordingly to their subsystem’s standards, does not contradict potential subsequent changes, etc.
   - There is no requirement to review other subsystems.
 This is up to the primary reviewer

-There is no formal way to define the primary code reviewer, but it's encouraged to mention them explicitly if it is not obvious.
+There is no formal way to define the primary code reviewer, but it’s encouraged to mention them explicitly if it is not obvious.
 This reviewer should take a look at the overall picture when reviewing, and when there are multiple reviewers, it is worth explicitly spelling out who is the primary one.
 When assigned as a reviewer, your very first action should be to ensure you are the relevant reviewer for the change and re-assign to someone else otherwise.

 ### Code authoring